Daikatana: Promotion and release

 Daikatana was revealed in 1997, forming part of the opening publicity for Ion Storm.
 In subsequent years, the press material focused almost entirely on pushing the company name and its lead developers, something later regretted by several of its staff.
 This was particularly true of Romero.
 This consequently drew Romero away from production, leading to further difficulties.
 Public, journalistic and commercial confidence in the project was weakened by the repeated delays to its release date.
 The situation was worsened when the Dallas Observer printed a story about the internal struggles of the Austin office, which cited both undercover interviews and leaked emails.
 The article prompted widespread publicity surrounding the staff departures and the company's financial status.
 Romero responded by calling the claims of the article "both biased and inaccurate".
 Later, Romero felt that their marketing's attempts to push the game only made Ion Storm and its core members come off as egotistical.

-One advert for the game became notorious; a 1997 poster containing the phrase "John Romero's About To Make You His Bitch".
-According to Mike Wilson, the advert was created by the same artist who designed the game's box art under order of their chosen advertising agency.
-Originally, both he and Romero thought it was funny and approved it.
+Daikatana was advertised with a 1997 print ad with the phrase "John Romero's about to make you his bitch", which became notorious.
+According to Mike Wilson, the ad was created by the same artist who designed the game's box art, under order of their chosen advertising agency.
+Both Wilson and Romero thought it was funny and approved it.
 Romero had second thoughts soon after but was persuaded by Wilson to let it pass.
-Speaking ten years later, Romero said while wary of the slogan at the time, he went along with it as he had a reputation for similar crass phrases.
-In the same interview, he noted that reactions to the poster tarnished the game's image long before release, and continued to impact his public image and career.
-In a 2008 blog post concerning the recent activities of Wilson, Romero attributed the marketing tactic to him.
-This prompted a hostile exchange of public messages between the two at the time.
+Speaking ten years later, Romero said he went along with it as he had a reputation for similar crass phrases.
+He said that the reactions to the poster tarnished the game's image long before release and continued to affect his public image and career.
+In a 2008 blog post, Romero attributed the marketing tactic to Wilson, prompting a hostile exchange of public messages between the two.
+Romero told Retro Gamer that Sasha Shor designed the game's packaging and the ad.